 Over-the-range Convection Microwave Oven

-For those who are short on space, an over-the-range convection microwave is an elegant solution.
-It frees up counter space, so you have more room for meal preparation.
+An over-the-range convection microwave is an elegant solution for those who are short on space.
+It frees up counter space, giving you more room for meal preparation.

 On the downside, they are not portable units and have a higher price than the countertop models.